-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2024, including students who began studies during summer, international students/ nonresident, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2024 who submitted national standardized (SAT/ACT) test scores.

 - ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
-For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.
+For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).
+NOTE: Per Federal reporting guidelines (IPEDS- - If you average the scores, use the average to report the scores. only verified scores submitted for consideration in the

-\\NOTE: Per Federal reporting guidelines (IPEDS-Admissions) and College policy, these summaries reflect only verified scores submitted for consideration in the Admissions decision.
+NOTE: Per Federal reporting guidelines (IPEDS-Admissions) and College policy, these summaries reflect only verified scores submitted for consideration in the Admissions decision.

 Percent Number

-Submitting SAT Scores 42% 180
+Submitting SAT Scores

-Submitting ACT Scores 19% 82
+Submitting ACT Scores